officiallysingh/spring-boot-spark-kubernetes/README.md

 postgres-685b766f66-7dnsl    1/1     Running   0          6m16s
 zookeeper-6fc87d48df-2t5pf   1/1     Running   0          6m16s
 ```
-* Eastablish minikube tunnel to expose services of type LoadBalancer running in Minikube cluster to local machine.
+* Establish minikube tunnel to expose services of type `LoadBalancer` running in Minikube cluster to local machine.
 It creates a bridge between your local network and the Minikube cluster, making the required infrastructure accessible to local.
 ```shell
 minikube tunnel